newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-cannabis.md

 callToActionText: ""
 required: true
 ---
-To obtain a Cannabis license you will need zoning approval from your local government and a letter of resolution as proof of support from your local government.
-This letter of resolution needs to be in compliance with [Section VIII of the Notice of Application Acceptance](https://www.nj.gov/cannabis/documents/businesses/personal-use/Final%20Notice%20of%20Application%20Acceptance.pdf)
+To obtain a Cannabis license you will need zoning approval from your local government and a letter of resolution.
+The letter of resolution is proof that your local government approves and is in support of your cannabis business.
+You'll need this letter for your Cannabis license application.

 **To complete this task you must meet with your local Zoning Office.**